-Dehumidification: To remove moisture from the air or a gas.
+Dehumidification is to remove moisture from the air or a gas.

 There are many types of dehumidifiers all with their positives and negatives.
 It is important to consider these positives and negatives to properly apply a dehumidifier to a space or process.
 The primary types of dehumidification are as follows:

-C. Adsorption Based Desiccants
+- Adsorption Based Desiccants

 To better understand the process of dehumidification it is important to understand the various types of dehumidification systems on the market today.
 All of the basic dehumidification types identified above are available but this does not mean that all types are created equal for each particular application.